-&lt;sup>36 See Hearing, supra note 11, at 8 (statement of Sen. Metzenbaum) ("We all know that America . . . was founded as a land of religious freedom, as a haven from religious persecution. . . .
+41 See Hearing, supra note 13, at 8 (statement of Sen. Metzenbaum) ("We all know that America . . . was founded as a land of religious freedom, as a haven from religious persecution. . . .
 I am proud to be an original cosponsor of the Religious Freedom Restoration Act, which restores the high standards for protecting religious freedom.).